 The monster claws into the side of my right knee cap.
 Its ability to remain hidden for so many miles astounds me.
 I almost believed my dance with this devil had came to an end.
 It must patiently waited for my next journey to the clouds.
 My first skirmish with the demon took place just after a climb over Patterson hill during a 10 mile … Continue reading My First Ultra Marathon (Attempt): Facing My Tormentor

 I practically never buy eBooks for my Kindle e-reader because I’m so cheap.
 Six months ago, I broke down and purchased a regular priced book.
 I was using a couch to 5k program with my kids and wanted an inspirational book about running.
 After reading the description to dozens of books, I felt my fix for digital retail therapy slipping away.
-I trudged through many … Continue reading My First Ultra Marathon (Attempt): Write the Book I Wanted to Read
+I trudged through many … Continue reading My First Ultra Marathon (Attempt): We Should Write the Book We Want to Read

 A metal bin, fixed to a buried wooden 4×4, marked my first allowable outdoor distance.
-My grandmother had a straight-shot view of the paved one-lane driveway from her kitchen, where she made lunch for her daily wards (5-15 grandchildren, nieces, nephews, and other neighborly passerby’s).
+My grandmother could see the paved driveway from her kitchen as she made lunch for her daily wards (5-15 grandchildren, nieces, nephews, and other neighborly passerby’s).
 “You can go outside, but not past Calvin’s mailbox.”
-I put in many an hour hovering around the perimeter of … Continue reading My First Ultra Marathon (Attempt): Why?
+I put in many an hour hovering around the perimeter of that mailbox’s force field. … Continue reading My First Ultra Marathon (Attempt): Why?

 35 miles?
 I I’ll puke now, good preparation for September.
 Continue reading My First Ultra Marathon (Attempt): The Georgia Jewel 35 Miler